Metastasiz/Metastasiz/README.md

 Zhishang Chen (陈至上)

-Please contact me on Discord: Metastasiz#5310 or markjc3rd@gmail.com
+Please contact me by contact.now.markchen@gmail.com or on Discord: Metastasiz#5310

 I'm interested in Robotics and Machine Learning, currently I have made only some simple ML models only.